x-ix/CameraPlacement/README.md

                                                    #your camera needs to be placed past that edge
                                                    #by the calculated distance

-        plt #A matplotlib plot of how the cameras should be placed to better illustrate the two values
+        plt #A matplotlib plot of how the cameras should be placed for clarity
-            #explained above
 ```